Imran4424/Machine-Learning/README.md

 - Grew out of work in AI
 - New Capability for computers

+#### Formal Definition

+Arthur Samuels Describes **Machine Learning is a field of study that gives computers the ability to learn without being explicitly programmed.**

 # Types and Applications of Machine Learning

 # Artificial Intelligence vs Machine Learning